purduedb/knowledgecubes/README.md

 * A spark-based API for SPARQL querying
 * Efficient execution of frequent workload join patterns
 * Materialze workload join patterns in memory or on disk
-* Efficiently answer unbound property querying
+* Efficiently answer unbound property queries

 ## Usage